epiphany-platform/cli/README.md

 ## TODO

-There is a lot TODO's in a code which should be fixed
+There is a lot TODO in a code which should be fixed